 (h) Stable operation of the V1G electric vehicle and associated V1G electric vehicle supply equipment and the power-to-gas demand unit during LFSM-UC operation shall be ensured;

-(i) The response time for LFSM-UC shall be less or equal to 0,5 seconds.
+(i) The response time for LFSM-UC shall be less or equal to 10 seconds.
 The relevant system operator has the right to request the demonstration of technical evidence of the response time.

+(j) the actual consumption of active power frequency response in LFSM-UC mode shall be capable of taking into account, if applicable:

+— ambient conditions when the response is to be triggered,

+— the operating conditions of the V1G electric vehicle and associated electric vehicle supply equipment, in particular limitations on operation near maximum and minimum capacity at low frequencies and the respective impact of ambient conditions, and

+— the need for consumption.

 Figure XX